-Performance measurements will be obtained via the TITAN trooper reporting activity system and forwarded to FMCSA on a quarterly basis.
+Performance measurements are obtained via the TITAN trooper reporting activity system and forwarded to FMCSA on a quarterly basis.
+As noted in the updated chart in the Narrative Overview, Tennessee surpassed all but one of the categories by the end of May of 2019.

-8 - State Safety Data Quality (SSDQ)
+Part 2 Section 8 - State Safety Data Quality (SSDQ)